Tuvqlu/Your-own-Hive/README.md

 **Next Update: Just Build**

-This Plugin has all the essentials with HiveMC!
+This Plugin has all the plugins from HIVE, just you get to customize it and make all the maps!

 Updates Every Day!